For more information about Azure, refer to the official Azure documentation.

 If using a VNet in a different Resource Group than the VMs, the VNet name should be prefixed with the Resource Group name.
 For example,

-The Docker daemon configuration options include:
+If you use Docker, the Docker daemon configuration options include:

-Labels: For information on labels, refer to the Docker object label documentation.
+Labels: For information on labels, refer to the Docker object label documentation..

 Docker Engine Install URL: Determines what Docker version will be installed on the instance.note